 - The name of an insurance card in Canada is a bit different.
 It is called a Canadian Interprovincial Motor Vehicle Liability Insurance Card or pink card for short!

-- An impressive difference between these two countries is that in Canada, some provinces require more than liability coverage for any vehicles on the road.
+- An impressive difference between these two countries is that some Canadian provinces require more than liability coverage for any vehicles on the road.
 In the U.S., liability is the only required coverage unless you have a lender that requires more coverage as part of your loan contract.

-In many cases, you will find that there are major insurance companies that sell insurance in both the U.S. and Canada, so if you are making a move you may be able to stay with the company you are both familiar and comfortable with.
+In many cases, you will find that there are major insurance companies that sell insurance in both the U.S. and Canada.
+So if you are making a move to a new country, you may be able to stay with the company you are both familiar and comfortable with.

 Get your FREE online car insurance quotes by entering your ZIP code now!